exwundee/MessageEncryption/ENCRYPTION-2.md

 # MessageEncryption-2

 ## BASICS

-The BASICS learning tool will be using the following phrase: `Hello, friends!`
 Every alphabetical character is shifted 4 characters to the RIGHT on the **US Keyboard Layout**.
 After the letter is shifted, you have to get the number it comes from on the alphabet.
 If the number is an odd number, shift it 2 characters to the LEFT.